Distributionally Preference Robust Optimization in Multi-Attribute Decision Making: Introduction

-The main contributions are summarized as follows. \begin{pack_item} \item We investigate the case that the DM's preference is not only ambiguous but also potentially inconsistent or even displaying some kind of randomness.
-Differing from the classical worst-case utility maximization approaches, we propose a distributionally preference robust optimization (DPRO) framework where the DM's preference is represented by a random utility function and the ambiguity is described by a set of probability distributions of the random utility.
-An obvious advantage of the new DPRO model is that, differing from \cite{armbruster_decision_2015}, it no longer counts the number of inconsistencies in the preference elicitation process and hence simplifies existing PRO models in handling the inconsistency issue.
-Moreover, the DPRO model is less conservative than the PRO models since it considers the worst distribution of the random utility instead of worst-case utility function.
+Our approach fundamentally differs from the existing literature research.
+We introduce the distributional utility PRO (DUPRO) model, which is motivated by the random utility theory.
+In contrast, those existing PRO models are grounded in von Neumann–Morgenstern's utility theorem \cite{von_neumann_theory_1947}.
+This distinction in motivation has far-reaching implications for our understanding of preference robustness.
+Von Neumann-Morgenstern’s utility theory, along with its underlying PRO models, is not suitable for the problems like Example \ref{ex:hannah} where a deterministic utility function does not exist for characterizing the DM's inconsistent preferences.
+By contrast, the random utility effectively addresses the inconsistency issue caused by the random preferences.
+In Example \ref{ex:hannah}, Hannah's vague choice between jackets $A$ and $B$ can be described as $\text{Prob}(u(A) > u(B)) = p$ and $\text{Prob}(u(A) < u(B)) = 1 - p$.
+However, this inconsistent pairwise comparison, used in the PRO models, results in the emptiness of the ambiguity set of utility functions.
+As such, our DUPRO model complements the existing research on PRO models.
+The main contributions of this paper are summarized as follows. \begin{pack_item} \item We investigate the case that the DM's preference is not only ambiguous but also potentially inconsistent or even displaying some kind of randomness.
+Differing from the classical worst-case utility maximization approaches, we propose a \ref{DUPRO} framework where the DM's preference is represented by a random utility function and the ambiguity is described by a set of probability distributions of the random utility.
+An obvious advantage is that the \ref{DUPRO} model can accommodate inconsistencies and randomness encountered in the preference elicitation process.